church-sg/cis-youth-hymnal-v2/README.md

 # CIS Youth Hymnal

 This site is meant to be a successor to the reliable but (in my opinion) outdated CIS Youth Hymnal mobile app.
+It is also accessible through https://youthhymns.church.org.sg (accelerated through Cloudflare CDN utilizing Brotli, HTTP/3, QUIC)

 ## Features